Gorlois: Legend

-Other mentions

 The 11th/12th century Welsh text Culhwch and Olwen lists "Gormant son of Rica (Arthur's brother on his mother's side, his father the chief elder of Cornwall)".
-The text can be read with either Gormant or Ricca being Arthur's half-brother, and is a parallel to later stories of Gorlois and Igraine.
-Scholars Rachel Bromwich and D. Simon Evans note the similarity between the Gor- element in Gormant and Gorlois' names, which may equate them, or could reflect a known practice in some late antiquity and early medieval European dynasties to share a name prefix.
-Ricca could be an earlier name given to the husband of Igraine, or could be equated with Ricatus, a possible later king of Cornwall.
-The Peniarth triads give the same title—Arthur's chief elder at Celliwig, Cornwall—to Caradoc, which could also equate him with either Ricca, or his father.
+This passage is a parallel of later stories of Gorlois and Igraine.
+Scholars Rachel Bromwich and D. Simon Evans note the similarity between the Gor- element in Gormant and Gorlois' names, which could reflect a known practice in some late antiquity and early medieval European dynasties to share a name prefix.
+There is a possibility that Rica could be equated with Ricatus (or Recgisi), a name found on an 11th century Cornish cross.
+The Peniarth triads give the same title—Arthur's chief elder at Celliwig, Cornwall—to Caradoc, which could also equate him with Rica.

-In the Brut Tysilio, a Welsh version of Geoffrey's work, Gorlois is the father of Cador, Duke of Cornwall, presumably by Igraine.
-In Thomas Hughes' 1587 play The Misfortunes of Arthur, Gorlois' ghost condemns Arthur for his father's treachery.
+The 13th century Prose Merlin calls Ygerne's husband Hoel, Duke of Tintagell, with Ydiers as king of Cornwall.
+Hoel and Ygerne have five daughters together, who marry King Lot, King Ventres, King Urien, and King Briadas.

 Richard Carew's Survey of Cornwall (1602) places Gorlois as husband of Igerna and duke of Cornwall in 500 AD, who is succeeded by Earl Cador by 526 AD.
 The Book of Baglan (1600–1607) calls him Gurleis, Goulisor, or Gwrleis, duke or prince of Cornwall, and husband of Eigyr; he is the father of Cador, and son of Sortogus, a direct male-line descendant of Maxentius, Dyfnwal Moelmud, Camber and Brutus of Troy.

 William Worcester travelled to Cornwall in 1478, and recorded in his Itineraries that "Tador Duke of Cornwall, husband of the mother of Arthur was slain" at Castle an Dinas.
 This is generally interpreted as a conflation of Gorlois with Cador, and as an alternative place of Gorlois' death, differing from the Historia Regum Britanniae's account that he died at Dimilioc.

+Possible historicity

-Henry Jenner considered Gorlois to be a real fifth or sixth century figure, either a petty chief and vassal of the Royal House of Dumnonia, or of the line of the original chiefs of the Dumnonii if the kings of Dumnonia were the leaders of the Britons displaced by the Saxons.
+Henry Jenner considered Gorlois to be a real fifth or sixth-century figure, either a petty chief and vassal of the Royal House of Dumnonia, or of the line of the original chiefs of the Dumnonii if the kings of Dumnonia were the leaders of the Britons displaced by the Saxons.
 He suggested that Bosworlas (in St Just) and Treworlas were place names taken from Gorlois, and notes that Bosworlas ('the Dwelling of Gorlois') is very close to Bosigran ('the Dwelling of Igerna').